Enduring Power of Attorney

 The 2005 Mental Capacity Act replaced the prior Enduring Powers of Attorney Act 1985, meaning that it is no longer possible to create a new Enduring Power of Attorney (EPA).
 However, those who successfully executed an Enduring Power of Attorney prior to October 1, 2007 still hold valid Power of Attorney over the individual in question.

 If you have any questions or concerns regarding your status as the formal and registered representative of an individual in your care, we can help.
-Contact a member of the team at Aristone Solicitors anytime for an obligation-free initial consultation.
+Contact our power of attorney solicitors team at Aristone Solicitors anytime for an obligation-free initial consultation.

 Lasting Power of Attorney